NomiChirps/tplp2/README.md

   - [ ] generate & examine .map file for the firmware blob
   - [ ] use bloaty to find things to trim off the firmware size
   - [ ] Vendor all 3rd party libraries
+- 32-bit aligned reads and writes are atomic.
+It would be nice to take advantage of that and avoid some locking where possible.

 ## Board configuration/pins